 - IR 445 U.S. Defense and Foreign Policy: Nonproliferation and Weapons of Mass Destruction (4, Sm) Policies and programs aimed at stopping the spread of weapons of mass destruction.
 Presentations by executive/ legislative officials involved in formulation and implementation of non-proliferation.
-Junior or senior standing required. - IR 454 The International Political Economy of Development (4, Fa) Provides a critical introduction to scholarship on international political economy (IPE), the interaction of states and markets in a global context.

-IR 465 Contemporary Issues in United States-Latin America Relations (4, Sp)
+Junior or senior standing required. - IR 454 The International Political Economy of Development (4, Fa) Provides a critical introduction to scholarship on international political economy (IPE), the interaction of states and markets in a global context. - IR 464 U.S. Policy Towards the Middle East: 1950 to the Present (4) The role of the United States in Middle Eastern affairs after the creation of the state of Israel. - IR 465 Contemporary Issues in United States-Latin America Relations (4, Sp)